A/N: Thank you, Eye.G, for that lovely work of art. :)

 "Gaki…!"
 Tsunade looked up.
 "Was this Akatsuki's doing?"

 Naruto shook his head.
 "I didn't even know about this," he admitted.
 "I did have an idea that something's wrong with my eyes but... maybe?
 I don't really see what's going on in the other side.
 I only get what Naruto has before creating me, and he still had his eyes last time I saw him before they fought.
-And I doubt Pain would gouge his eyes out, he doesn't seem the type."
+And I doubt Pain would gouge out his eyes, he doesn't seem the type."

 Sasuke frowned.
 No, this wasn't Akatsuki.
 He didn't know why but he was sure of it.

 "I see now," Kakashi suddenly said.
 Naruto pulled back the same time the Hokage released him and turned to him with a perplexed frown.
 The mismatched eyes darkened with somber realization.
-"It was not by accident when Pain found Naruto."
+"It was not by accident Pain found Naruto."
 He gave Iruka a meaningful glance.
 "Naruto planned to be caught all along."